-In last week's blog post, CCLS' Compliance Corner outlined the five (5) primary sections of the Financial Industry Regulatory Authority ("FINRA") Rule 3110, recently approved by the Securities and Exchange Commission ("SEC").
+In last week’s blog post, Core Compliance’s Compliance Corner outlined the five (5) primary sections of the Financial Industry Regulatory Authority (“FINRA”) Rule 3110, recently approved by the Securities and Exchange Commission (“SEC”).
 One of the four (4) new consolidated rules for Supervision and Supervisory Control Systems, FINRA Rule 3110 has been approved alongside new Rules 3120, 3150, and 3170, all of which will go into effect on December 1, 2014.
-In this week's blog, CCLS will discuss Rules 3120, 3150 and 3170 and their subsections.
+In this week’s blog, Core Compliance will discuss Rules 3120, 3150, and 3170 and their subsections.

 - 3170 reaffirms the NASD Rule 3010(b)(2) regarding “Tape Recording of Conversations” with the name “Tape Recording of Registered Persons by Certain Firms,” and sets to redefine the term “tape recording” to include “any electronic or digital recording that meets the rule’s requirements.”
 To this point, 3170 aims to require specific written procedures which help to supervise “telemarketing activities” and “tape recordings” of all registered individuals if the firm falls under the category of a “disciplined firm.”
 This new Rule includes a “Disciplined Firms List” to help firms identify themselves in this category.

 For further information on this and other related subjects, please contact us at (619) 278-0020 to schedule a consultation.

 GENERAL DISCLAIMER: Information contained within this blog does not create a business-client relationship, and none of the content of this blog can be deemed to be consultive business advice.